sayedusmankhalid/sayedusmankhalid.github.io/_posts/test.md

 ---
-layout: post-list
+layout: post
-title: All Posts
+title: Test Post
 excerpt: "This is a test blog"
 comments: false
 ---